 One of the pleasant duties of the Edmond J. Safra Visiting Professor is to organize a colloquy, for which I proposed the materiality of sculpture as the subject.
 The wonderful collection of nineteenth-century French sculpture at the National Gallery of Art, including all the states of sculptures, from sketches to completed marbles or bronzes, makes the Gallery a perfect site for such an inquiry.

-In 1942 the National Gallery of Art received a very important gift from Katherine Seney Simpson: twenty-eight sculptures, eight drawings, and three drypoints by Auguste Rodin (1840 – 1917).
-She had acquired them directly from the artist, with whom she had formed a friendship, and this collection, said to be first rate when it entered the institution, is indeed the best, alongside that of the Metropolitan Museum of Art, in the United States.
+In 1942 the National Gallery of Art received a very important gift from Katherine Seney Simpson: twenty-eight sculptures, eight drawings, and three drypoints by Auguste Rodin (1840–1917).
+She had acquired them directly from the artist, with whom she had formed a friendship, and this collection, said to be

 Among the sculptures are two terra-cotta sketches, Eve Eating the Apple and Statuette of a Woman, both of which served as starting points for a long, laborious creative process that extended throughout Rodin’s career.
 It resulted in some of his most important late works, whose innovative character helped usher in twentieth-century sculpture.
 In addition, the sketches help illuminate Rodin’s approach, from studies from living models to forms that encapsulate the essence of sculpture.
 In one of these series of variations the small Eve morphs into a torso (the Victoria and Albert Museum Torso of a Woman), a derivation so simplified that it has almost become an abstract form.
 Eve and its transformations were included in Rodin: The Centennial Exhibition (Grand Palais, Paris, 2017), but the series generated by Statuette of a Woman had never been properly identified or explained.